MomentaiChris26/nerdsparadise/README.md

 This feature used similar iterations, and conditional statements to determine the game the user wanted to delete.
 It stores all games into a local array where the user can select the game they want to delete.
 This returns an index of where the game sits in the global array and deletes that index.

-In order to avoid the user from trying to search for a game that may not exist in the database, a method was used where the title of the games were retrieved and presented in a menu.
-The user then selects the game they want to delete.

 ## Dependencies

+To run Nerd's paradise, the user needs:

 The Ruby gems 'tty-prompt', 'tty-spinner', 'terminal-table', 'colorize' and 'tty-font' ' are required to run Nerd's paradise

-Minimum system requirements: Mac, Windows or Linux

 ## Instruction for install